cthet/design_patterns/behavioral_patterns/strategy/README.md

 ## Strategy

 The Strategy design pattern is a behavioral design pattern that enables selecting an algorithm's behavior at runtime.
 It involves defining a family of algorithms, encapsulating each one, and making them interchangeable.

-The key elements of this pattern are:
+### How It Works

 1. **Strategy Interface**: This defines a common interface for all supported algorithms.
 Each algorithm encapsulated by the Strategy pattern implements this interface.